YezenRashid/Coding-Problems/README.md

 # Coding-Problems
 This directory consists of various problems that I have coded.
+Each problem is located in a folder.
 This directory includes java, c++, 68k assembly, and web programming.